 7. Turn off your phone.
 I can’t overemphasize this point.
 It’s the polite thing to do, to not interfere with the enjoyment of others.
 Moreover, you’ll definitely tune into the action and be more focused because you’re getting rid of the distraction.
 If you’re a medical professional expecting an emergency call, leave the phone with an usher.
 It’s the smartest thing to do.

 8. Meet the artists.
 There are so many opportunities to go backstage and see what it’s like from the other side of the theater.
 Check for supplementary events before and after the shows that often include Q&A sessions with the artists.
 Or simply stay by the stage door and greet the artists as they leave the theater right after the show.
 Your appreciation helps motivate the artists to keep doing better.

 9. Be an arts donor or a friend of the arts.
 Patronage goes a long, long way.
 Even the smallest of contributions can make you feel gratified and invested in the arts.
-This way, you’ll be subscribed to the company’s newsletters and get up-to-date information, priority booking and seats, and invitation to special events.
+This way, you’ll be subscribed to the company’s newsletters and get up-to-date information, priority booking and seats, and an invitation to special events.
 You can also meet the artists, mingle with other art enthusiasts, make new friends, and become part of the art community.